 - 15 ounces diced fire-roasted tomatoes, with their juice

 - 1½ cup non-dairy shredded pepper jack cheese, or your favorite flavor

 - Cook the pasta in a large pot of boiling water according to the package directions.
 Drain and set aside.

-- Add the frozen Chorizo Crumbles to the pot and use your spoon to break up any frozen clumps.
+- Add the soy chorizo to the pot and use your spoon to break up any clumps.

 - Add the can of tomatoes with the juice.

 - Simmer the sauce mixture, stirring occasionally, until heated through.